If the shopper keys in their

 and contact the online store immediately.

-site to the secure banking networks are encapsulated
+the secure banking networks are encapsulated using

-using their own encrypted and digitally-signed protocol.
+their own encrypted and digitally-signed protocol.

-This uses a combination of standard methods such as
+This uses a combination of standard methods such

-is secure and tamper-proof.
+passed is secure and tamper-proof.

 Current encryption technology completely eliminates

 credit card fraud on the Internet.
-There are no cases
+There are no

-of Web-Merchant security EVER being breached.
+cases of Web-Merchant security EVER being breached.